National Dental Hygiene Month

 Along with how often you are brushing, it is also recommended to brush your teeth at a 45-degree angle.
 This helps thoroughly clean all areas of your teeth.
 Don’t forget to brush the roof of your mouth and your tongue as well!

 You should be flossing your teeth at least once a day.
 Many people think that flossing isn’t as important as brushing, but this is not true.
 There are just some areas that your brush can not fully get on its own, making flossing an essential part of your dental hygiene routine.
 In addition to brushing, flossing also helps decrease your chances of developing gum disease in the future.
-This National Dental Hygiene Month, our team recommends making flossing a staple in your routine to ensure good dental hygiene habits.
+This National Dental Hygiene Month, our emergency dentist Shreveport recommends making flossing a staple in your routine to ensure good dental hygiene habits.

 Rinse With Mouthwash